Not Just Another "Seiko"

 If the piece is not perfect, then it does not leave Grand Seiko.

 So while Grand Seiko may be a part of the Seiko family, they are definitely not “Just another Seiko.”
-If you are interested in checking out some of these beautiful timepieces in person, stop by and we will be happy to give you the Grand Seiko tour!
+If you are interested in checking out some of these beautiful watches in person, stop by and we will be happy to give you the Grand Seiko tour!